Social Security Know How Program

 Know How Social Security Pays

-Social Security pays out approximately $1.9 billion in benefits each day.* Most of the payout comprises retirement and survivor benefits which possess unique characteristics:
+Social Security pays out over $2.7 billion in benefits each day.* Most of the payout comprises retirement and survivor benefits which possess unique characteristics:

 - You can’t outlive them